MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-customer-support-swarming.md

    - The system finds the minimum set of experts needed to cover as many of the skills suggested or that you added as possible.
    - A participants section opens, where you can see the number of experts invited to your swarm who match a particular skills.
    - You can view the names of skills not matched to an expert.
 If a skill is unmatched, you can work with your supervisor to find experts who match the skill.
-   - You can view names of contacts who are automatically added to the swarm chat.
+   - You can view names of automatically added participants.
    - When an invited expert accepts the swarm invitation, they're automatically added to the swarm chat.
    - If you select **Edit** on the command bar, existing saved skills remain.
 If you edit the swarm request, then the following actions occur:
      - The system will search for skills to account for the newest information, and will append skills found to the existing ones.